glennj/exercism.io/python/ellens-alien-game/README.md

 # Modifying the value of the "number" class attribute.
 >>> MyClass.number = 27

-# Modifying the "number" class attribute changes the "number" attribute for all instantiated objects.
+# Modifying the "number" class attribute changes the "number" attribute for all objects.
 >>> obj_one.number
 27